dickreuter/neuron_poker/readme.rst

 Packages and modules:
 ~~~~~~~~~~~~~~~~~~~~~

 main.py: entry point and command line interpreter.
-Runs agents with the gym.
+Runs agents with Gymnasium.
 The docstring at the top of the file describes the command line options.
 They are interpreted by docopt.

 gym\_env
 ~~~~~~~~

+~~

--  ``env.py``: Texas Hold’em unlimited openai gym environment &
+-  ``env.py``: Texas Hold'em unlimited OpenAI Gymnasium environment &
    ``rendering.py``: rendering graphics while playing

 agents